fiolj/sparta/doc/web/create_particles.rst

 Particles are only created in grid cells which are entirely external to surfaces.
 Particles are not created in grid cells cut by surfaces.

-IMPORTANT NOTE: When a particle is created at a specified temperature (as set by the :ref:`mixture<command-mixture>` command), it's rotational and vibrational energy will also be initialized, consistent with the mixture temperatures.
+.. important:: When a particle is created at a specified temperature (as set by the :ref:`mixture<command-mixture>` command), it's rotational and vibrational energy will also be initialized, consistent with the mixture temperatures.
 	       The *rotate* and *vibrate* options of the :ref:`collide_modify<command-collide-modify>` command determine how internal energy modes are initialized.
 If the :ref:`collide<command-collide>` command has not yet been specified, then no rotational or vibrational energy will be assigned to created particles.
 Thus if you wish to create particles with non-zero internal energy, the :ref:`collide<command-collide>` and (optionally) :ref:`collide_modify<command-collide-modify>` commands must be used before this command.

 If the *n* style is used with *Np* = 0, then the number of created particles is calculated by SPARTA as a function of the global *fnum*